 It wasn't even original!

 It was a 4 that had been opened up to a 7.
 I told him that usually only original NY Meyers go for over a thousand, not refaced pieces.
-I really was expecting and wanted to be able to play it and tell him that it wasn't worth $1100, and that he could find a better piece for less.
+I really was expecting and wanted to be able to play it and tell him that it wasn't worth $1100, a

 That didn't happen.